prpole/dissertation/chapter2/main.md

 adaptations limited to the human as a bounded biological agent.
-As their "bodies responded by biologically adapting to cooked food" and the species, now more resilient, spread across the planet, there were attendant ripples in the area of the human's effects: "changes in anatomy, physiology, ecology, life history, psychology, and society"---and, we must now add in light of the Anthropocene, in geology.
+As their "bodies responded by biologically adapting to cooked food" and the species, now more resilient, spread across the planet, there were attendant ripples in the area of the human's effect: "changes in anatomy, physiology, ecology, life history, psychology, and society"---and, we must now add in light of the Anthropocene, in geology.
 For London and Wrangham both, the development of the human as we know it relied on the ability to exceed the boundaries of the self,